achrafbilal/products-management-web-app/README.md

 1. First Clone the app into your local repository
 2. Run `npm install -g json-server` in your terminal ,it may need administrator privileges
 3.  open new terminal with the same project path and run `json-server --watch db.json`,this will create a rest server at http://localhost:3000
-4. Run `npm install` in the terminal with project path, you'll bes asked to type `Y` in order to listen for another port and by default it will be served at http://localhost:3001 if the port `3001` is not taken
+4. Run `npm install` in the terminal with project path,
+5. Run `npm start` you'll bes asked to type `Y` in order to listen for another port and by default it will be served at http://localhost:3001 if the port `3001` is not taken
-5. Enjoy your app
+6. Enjoy your app

 ## How to use the app as an Administrator